dispatchitinc/ninny/README.md

 ### Making Changes

-1. Check out or fork the repository
+1. Clone or fork the repository
 2. Create a feature branch for your changes
 3. Run `bundle install`
 4. Make your changes
 5. Run `bundle exec rake` to run the tests
-  * Run `bundle exec guard` to run them continuously as you develop
+    * Run `bundle exec guard` to run tests continuously as you develop
 6. Test the gem locally
     * Run `gem build *.gemspec` to build the gem locally
     * Run `gem install --local ninny-x.x.x.gem` to install the gem locally
 7. Make a pull request back to this repository

 ### Releasing